 Here’s the information about my workshops!
-In addition to touring around and teaching at colleges, I run online ecourses about power dynamics, Submissive Playground and Mastering Dominance, and I collaborate with the erotic embodiment group Body Trust.
+In addition to touring around and teaching at colleges, I run online ecourses about power dynamics, Submissive Playground and D/s Confidence, and I collaborate with the erotic embodiment group Body Trust.

 Want to book me for a workshop, lecture, event, or performance?
 Contact Shelly at OUTmedia.
 OUTmedia is driven by mission over profit and is the nation’s foremost speaking agency representing LGBT and ally speakers and artists.
 Contact Shelly at [email protected].